-Simon has also designed many award-winning bridges over the last 40 years, which have been recognised for their elegance, economy and innovation.
+Finally, Simon has designed many award-winning bridges over the last 40 years, which have been recognised for their elegance, economy and innovation.
 These include the East Moors Viaduct in Cardiff, the River Dee Viaduct in Clwyd, the Belfast Cross Harbour Road and Rail Links, the STAR LRTS Viaducts in Kuala Lumpur, the A13 West of Heathway Viaduct in East London, the Bhairab Bridge in Bangladesh and the multi-award winning Clackmannanshire Bridge across the Firth of Forth.
 He wrote the whole of the ICE paper on Clackmannanshire Bridge that is shown below.

 Besides numerous project and corporate awards, Simon has also won the following major awards:

 1. Institution of Civil Engineers (ICE) Bill Curtin Medal 1992 - For best innovative design in civil engineering paper - River Dee Viaduct ICE paper (April 1991)